No, Sandeep Reddy Vanga, Being in Love Does Not Mean Freedom to Hit Your Partner

 Are we really denigrating issues like violence against women and harassment and disguising them as "love" to sell an age old wine that has been repackaged for the nth time?

+A still from 'Mere Sohneya' song from Kabir Singh, featuring Shahid Kapoor and Kiara Advani

-If you thought Kabir Singh was the worst example of toxic masculinity you had seen onscreen in a while, its real-life maker Sandeep Reddy Vanga is now giving the fictional character a run for his money with his latest interview with Film Companion's Anupama Chopra.
+Thought Kabir Singh was the worst example of toxic masculinity you had seen onscreen in a while?
+Well, its real-life maker Sandeep Reddy Vanga is now giving the fictional character a run for his money with his latest interview with Film Companion's Anupama Chopra.

 In a 35-minute chat, the filmmaker went on to justify the film and essentially quash all those arguing that the character was "flawed" and meant to be watched with that filter.